IBM/dml-operations-cockroachdb-operator-rhm/README.md

 ![cockroach-databases.png](doc/source/images/cockroachdatabases.png)

-### Step 4: Perform CRUD Operations on CockroachDB using python runtime and Jupyter Notebook
+### Step 4: Perform DML Operations on CockroachDB using python runtime and Jupyter Notebook

-- Once we have the CockroachDB UP and running, user and database created, we can now explore the JSON support by CockroachDB in a python runtime using Jupyter Notebook.
+- Once we have the CockroachDB UP and running, user and database created, we can now perform DML Operations on CockroachDB in a python runtime using Jupyter Notebook.

 - In Terminal run the following command to port forward `26257` port from the CockroachDB database instance which we will be using in our Jupyter Notebook to establish a connection with the CockroachDB database instance.